keithpitt/vendorforge.org/README.md

-# VendorKit Website
+# Vendorage Website
-A site to host vendor files
+A site to host and publish vendor files